-In some cases, you may be referred to a high-risk obstetrician or perinatologist—a doctor who specializes in high-risk pregnancies.
+You may sometimes be referred to a high-risk obstetrician or perinatologist—a doctor specializing in high-risk pregnancies.

-I was overseen by a high-risk team at Riverside Hospital where I delivered our girls at.
+I was overseen by a high-risk team at Riverside Hospital, where I delivered our girls.

-After our 18-week ultrasound, I was scheduled routinely every 2 weeks to check the girls’ heart rates and blood flow.
-The good news is with mono mono twins you get to see your sweet babies MORE often. 🙂
+After our 18-week ultrasound, I was scheduled routinely every two weeks to check the girls’ heart rates and blood flow.
+The good news is with mono mono twins; you get to see your sweet babies MORE often!

 One thing that never came up for me was to take a non-stress test.
-I’m sure if you are interested or have questions, talk to your healthcare provider about this.
+If you are interested or have questions, talk to your healthcare provider about this.

 I went inpatient at 24 weeks for continuous monitoring.

-If you live in the United States, you have the choice to check inpatient anywhere from 24 to 28 weeks for monitoring your twins’ heart rates and blood flow.
-I would HIGHLY recommend checking in at 24 weeks and being on the monitor as much as you can (I did this for up to 8 hours a day, sometimes more).
+If you live in the United States, you can check inpatient anywhere from 24 to 28 weeks to monitor your twins’ heart rates and blood flow.
+I highly recommend checking in at 24 weeks and being on the monitor as much as possible (I did this for up to 8 hours a day, sometimes more).
 The monitor is what saved Lua and Lily Mae’s life.

-I understand mental health is important too, but try to monitor your babies as much as possible.
-If you think about it, it’s such a short period of time to be on the monitor versus a lifetime of love that awaits you with your precious ones.
+I understand mental health is important too, but try to monitor your babies often throughout the day and night.
+If you think about it, it’s such a short period of time to be on the monitor versus a lifetime of love that awaits you with your precious ones!

 To Wrap It Up

-If you’re expecting mono mono twin girls or boys, keep in mind that while complications are possible, they don’t always occur.
-With close monitoring by your healthcare team, most babies go on to healthy lives outside the womb.
+Remember, if you’re expecting those adorable mono mono twin girls or boys, it’s essential to remember that while complications can be a concern, they don’t necessarily become a reality for everyone.
+Thanks to the vigilant care provided by your healthcare team, most babies transition into healthy lives outside the womb.

-Until the next post, I’m sending you all the positive parent vibes!
+Until the next post, I’m sending you all the positive energy and love your way!